 (c) Child Exploitation Online Protection Centre;

-Any child or vulnerable adult or their family concerned about abuse may contact the Head of Foundation on 01932 868555.
+Any child or adult at risk or their family concerned about abuse may contact the Head of Foundation on 01932 868555.

-Foundation will record any incident, disclosure or observation relevant to the abuse or potential abuse of a child or vulnerable adult, including the date and time of any incident, the time of any disclosure by a child or vulnerable adult and if a referral is made to an outside agency.
+Foundation will record any incident, disclosure or observation relevant to the abuse or potential abuse of a child or adult at risk, including the date and time of any incident, the time of any disclosure by a child or adult at risk and if a referral is made to an outside agency.

 This policy is reviewed, approved and endorsed by the Foundation board of trustees when required by legislation, to ensure that it reflects statutory responsibilities, government guidance and best practice for the Foundation.